Businesses offering contact-free delivery in Australia

-Popular food delivery services like Menulog, Uber Eats and Deliveroo were some of the first to announce a contactless option, allowing users to order meals without having to be in direct contact with the delivery driver.
+Popular food delivery services like DoorDash, Menulog, Uber Eats and Deliveroo were some of the first to announce a contactless option, allowing users to order meals without having to be in direct contact with the delivery driver.

 When using Menulog, customers can opt to leave a comment in the notes box requesting contactless delivery and can provide information on the best place to leave the food.

 Similar to Menulog, Uber Eats users can now leave a note in the app for their driver to leave their meal on the doorstep.

 Deliveroo customers can select the "contact-free" option when checking out online or through the app.
 The driver will then knock on arrival, place the order on the doorstep and wait nearby to ensure that you receive it.

 Domino's now has a zero contact delivery option that involves the driver placing your order on the doorstep before moving back to a safe distance.
 They will then contact you by phone to let you know they have arrived and will wait to ensure that you have collected your order before leaving.